mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 **Posterior Predictive Distribution**

-Using the posterior distribution in downstream design enables the quantification of uncertainty in simulations or models, thereby enhancing design robustness.
+The posterior distribution represents our belief about the model parameters given the observed data.
+By utilising this information in downstream design tasks, it is possible to quantify the uncertainty in our simulations and models, thereby enhancing design robustness.

 <figure>
   <img src="/assets/images/posterior-predictive-distribution.png" alt="Posterior Predictive Distribution">